Skip to Content

 What is the the weather like in Whistler in winter?

+While Whistler gets a ton of snow (about 10.8 metres/35.5 feet per year), it’s actually not that cold.
 In December, January, and February, the average low temperature is about -5°C/24°F and the average high is about 1°C/34°F.

 The snowiest months are December and January, with about 40 inches/101 cm of snow per month.
 It snows about 25 inches/64 cm in February.

 Whistler Blackcomb ski resort typically opens each year on American Thanksgiving (the fourth Thursday in November).
+The mountain starts to close in mid-April and is fully closed by mid-May.

-What to pack for Whistler in winter?
+What should you pack for Whistler in winter?

-Even if you don’t plan to ski, it’s a good idea to have a waterproof jacket for walking around the village or wearing for activities.
+Even if you aren’t going to ski, it’s a good idea to have a waterproof jacket for walking around the village or wearing for activities.
 For extra warmth, layer it over a puffy down or synthetic insulated jacket.
+Don’t forget a pair of warm gloves and and a toque.
+(That’s what Canadians call a beanie.)

 Whistler is a pretty casual place so skip the high heels and opt for some insulated winter boots instead.
 The village can be icy, snowy, and slushy so you will appreciate the protection.